ns0714/Yelp/README.md

 Search results page
 Required
-- [x] User can view a list of movies currently playing in theaters from The Movie Database.
-Poster images must be loaded asynchronously.
+- [x] Table rows should be dynamic height according to the content height.
 - [x] Custom cells should have the proper Auto Layout constraints.
 - [x] Search bar should be in the navigation bar (doesn't have to expand to show location like the real Yelp app does).

 Optional
-- [ ] Infinite scroll for restaurant results.
+- [x] Infinite scroll for restaurant results.
 - [ ] Implement map view of restaurant results.

 Filter page.